techandpeople/techandpeople.github.io/_publications/2019_05_freeliving.md

   alt-text: "datapark" # provide a description for the image #a11y

 # short description of the project
-description: The democratization of sensing wearable technologies opened several possibilities in the continuous monitoring of people in their homes.
+description: "The democratization of sensing wearable technologies opened several possibilities in the continuous monitoring of people in their homes.
 We developed a platform where usable reports are presented to clinicians, particuarly in the context of Parkinson's disease monitoring.
-The presented information originates from accelerometer sensors.
+The presented information originates from accelerometer sensors."

 # nickname of the person set in data/team_members.yml
 authors: Diogo Branco, Raquel Bouça, Joaquim Ferreira, Tiago Guerreiro
-# authors:
-#   - db
-#   - rb
-#   - jf
-#   - tjvg

 # link to the pdf
 pdf: https://www.researchgate.net/profile/Tiago_Guerreiro/publication/332773993_Designing_FreeLiving_Reports_for_Parkinson%27s_Disease/links/5ce1ba93299bf14d95a95e47/Designing-Free-Living-Reports-for-Parkinsons-Disease.pdf